-Status: Unanimously passed the Assembly and pending in the Senate's Judiciary Committee.
+Status: Unanimously passed the Assembly, and has unanimously passed the Senate's Judiciary Committee.

 Extended Statute of Limitations for FEHA Complaints (AB 1870)

 Government Code section 12960 presently requires employees to file an administrative charge with the DFEH within one year from the date an unlawful employment practice has occurred.
 This bill would extend from one year to three years the deadline for employees to file administrative complaints regarding FEHA violations.